MichaelTague/cs50-python/project/README.md

 This CS50 Python final project program performs loan calculations,

-The program is invoked from command line:
+The program is invoked from the command line:

     python project.py

-The user is asked to answer three (or four) of the following related to an amortizing monthly paid loan.
+The user is asked to answer three (or four) of the following questions related to an amortizing monthly paid loan.
 Example:

             Principal Amount: 12000
           Interest per Annum: 9.5